AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 2a.
 No lessons scheduled.

     * 2a1.
-TMS displays “No lessons scheduled.”
+System displays “No lessons scheduled.”

       Use case ends.